darkrenaissance/darkfi/script/research/crypsinous/README.md

 $$\rho=\eta^{sk_{sl}^{COIN}}$$
 $\eta$ is is from random oracle evaluated at $(Nonce||\eta_{ep}||sl)$, $\rho$ is the following epoch's seed. $\emph{ptr}$ is the hash of the previous block, $\pi$ is the NIZK proof of the LEAD statement.

+## st transactions
+the blockchain view is a chain of blocks, each block $B_j=(tx_{lead},st)$, while st being the merkle tree structure of the validated transactions received through the network, that include transfer, and public transactions.

 ## LEAD statement
 for $x=(cm_{c_2},sn_{c_1},\eta,sl,\rho,h,ptr,\mu_{\rho},\mu_{y},root)$, and
 $w=(path,root_{sk^{COIN}},path_{sk^{COIN}},\tau_c,\rho_c,r_{c_1},v,r_{c_2})$